ics-py/ics-py/doc/event-cmp.md

 Thus, clients should default to local time when handling floating events, similar to what other datetime methods do.
-We handle this in the `cmp_tuple` method by always converting naive `datetime`s to local ones:
+This is also what ics.py does, handling this in the `cmp_tuple` method by always converting naive `datetime`s to local ones:

     >>> e_local, e_floating = ics.Event(begin=dt_local), ics.Event(begin=dt_naive)
     >>> e_local.begin, e_floating.begin